 alternateGatekeeper - Sequence of prioritized alternatives for gatekeeperIdentifier and rasAddress.
-The client should use these alternatives in the future, should a request to the gatekeeper not respond or return a reject without redirect.
+The client should use these alternatives in the future if the gatekeeper does not respond to a request.

 authenticationMode - This indicates the authentication mechanism to be used.
 The gatekeeper must choose authenticationMode from authenticationCapability provided by the endpoint in GRQ.